-MP Sweet is also a strong advocate for victims’ rights.
-MP Sweet’s private members’ bill, An Act to Bring Fairness for Victims of Violent Offenders, received all-party support in the House of Commons and became law in April 2015.
+David is a passionate advocate for the rights of victims and is particularly proud of the progress he has been able to make on this file.
+In 2015, Parliament passed his private members’ bill, An Act to Bring Fairness for Victims of Violent Offenders.
+This bill, which created new protections for victims of violent crime and their families, received all-party support in the House of Commons and became law in April 2015.

-Prior to his election to Parliament, David Sweet owned his own management consulting business – which operated for 17 years offering training services for a variety of corporate, public and not-for-profit sector clients.
-His consultancy leveraged his frontline business experience leading a large real estate brokerage in Mississauga during the 1980s building boom and the successful tow truck business he and his wife operated in Mississauga from 1978 to the early 1980s.
+Prior to his election to Parliament, David and his wife Almut owned their own management consulting business – which operated for 17 years offering training services for a variety of corporate, public and not-for-profit sector clients.
+His consultancy leveraged his frontline business experience.
+In addition, David served as President of two national not-for-profits in the early 2000s.

-MP Sweet continues to be a fitness and outdoors enthusiast who enjoys hiking, cycling, swimming and running.
-A favourite summer pastime is riding his motorcycle and participating in a number of charity rides each year.
+David continues to be a fitness and outdoors enthusiast who enjoys hiking, cycling, swimming and running.
+A favourite summer pastime is riding his motorcycle and participating in a number of charity motorcycle rides each year.